240-Hour Visa-Free Transit Policy in China: Everything You Need to Know

 With the 240-hour visa-free transit policy, China has become more accessible than ever.
 Whether you’re interested in ancient history, modern cities, or breathtaking natural scenery, this policy provides an ideal opportunity to explore the country hassle-free.

-Start planning your dream trip to China today with Travel China With Me!
+Contact us to start planning your dream trip to China today with Travel China With Me!
 With nearly 20 years of expertise in China inbound tourism and over 3,000 satisfied clients each year, we craft the perfect itinerary and offer the best competitive quote—ensuring you experience a seamless and unforgettable visa-free adventure in China.

 Still Have Questions?